 The Water Efficiency Guideline provides a framework for water-wise gardening and lawn maintenance to allow residents to enjoy their gardens, lawns and outdoor lifestyle while ensuring water is used efficiently, wisely and responsibly.
 If planning to use town water in an efficient irrigation system, you must ensure that your system and/or sprinklers comply with the guideline.
 Alternate sources such as rainwater, bores and greywater are not restricted.

 There are additional requirements for non-residential premises where the area to be irrigated exceeds 500 square metres.
-Check our Service Provider Water Restrictions schedule for more information.
+Contact us for more information.

 1. Important regulatory information

 This document is a summary of the main provisions of Efficient Irrigation for Water Conservation Guideline as referred to in Part 8 of the Queensland Plumbing and Wastewater Code (The Guideline).

 Definitions are used throughout the Guideline and defined terms are listed in Schedule 1.
 Please ensure you read Schedule 1 (at the bottom of the Guideline) as the definitions contain important information.

 The Queensland Plumbing and Wastewater Code requires all outdoor irrigation systems, installed or replaced in homes and one-storey units (Class 1 and Class 2 buildings) in Queensland areas serviced by a Water Service Provider, to comply with the Guideline when:

 - connected to a rainwater tank where the rainwater tank has a continuity of supply from a water service through either: